 Two of the four mobile operators have launched 3G and LTE mobile services to capitalise on the growing demand for internet access.
 The number of mobile subscribers grew rapidly for several years, though this slowed in 2016 there are now about six million subscribers.
-Mobile penetration, at 50% by early 2016.
-Nevertheless, this remains low by regional standards, suggesting considerable room for further growth.
+Mobile penetration, at 50% by early 2017, remains low by regional standards, suggesting considerable room for further growth.
 A new player, Viettel Group, which received a licence to provide mobile services in early 2014, launched 2G and 3G services in June 2015 and LTE services in February 2016.
 It signed up customers very quickly, and claimed to have more than 1.79 million by March 2017, making it a leading player in the country.
 The operator has built up an extensive fibre-backhaul network which it aims to use to provide fixed-line services.
 These developments make Burundi one of the most attractive growth markets in Africa, despite the limited size of the population.

 The long-established plans to privatise the national telco Onatel (which also operates one of the mobile networks), have been delayed several times, but the government since 2013 has made efforts to kick-start the process.